Gramps Is in the Resistance

 Gramps Is in the Resistance or Papy fait de la résistance is a French war comedy film directed by Jean-Marie Poiré in 1983.

+The film stars the troupe of the Le Splendid and is based on a play written and originally performed by them.
+A parody of the films about World War II and the French Resistance, the film features a large ensemble cast, in the manner of productions like The Longest Day or Is Paris Burning?.

 Plot

 Héléna Bourdelle, a.k.a.
 "La Bourdelle", is a world-renowned opera singer and the wife of maestro André Bourdelle.
 They live in a luxurious hôtel particulier in Paris, with their three grown-up children—Bernadette, Colette and Guy-Hubert—and André's father, known as "Gramps".
 When Nazi Germany occupies France, André becomes a leader of a Resistance cell but he is killed by the accidental explosion of a grenade.
 Two years later, the family's mansion is requisitioned by the German occupation authorities to accommodate Wehrmacht general Hermann Spontz, transferred from Eastern Front to Paris.
 The Germans brutally take over the whole house and leave the family occupying the cellar, and complaining to the Kommandantur about the excesses of Spontz and his men.
 While in the Kommandantur, Madame Bourdelle, her daughter Bernadette and Michel Taupin, a tenant in the family house, help by chance the escape a British RAF airman, and are then forced to hide him in their cellar.

 Michel Taupin woos without success Bernadette, after initially having views on Colette.
 His insistent desire to join the Resistance leads to many adventures.
 Imprisoned after the episode at the Kommandantur, he meets a resistant, Felix, who confides in him, thinking he is about to be shot by the Germans.
-When they are freed by an elusive vigilante known as "Super-Resistant", Felix finds himself unable to get rid of Michel.
+When they are freed by an elusive masked vigilante known as "Super-Resistant", Felix finds himself unable to get rid of Michel.